CrociDB/blog/content/post/bootsector-game.md

 ## The text mode

-BIOS support a few graphics modes.
+The BIOS supports a few graphics modes.
 We're using the 80-25 text mode, which means it supports 80 columns and 25 lines of characters.
 So the video memory from `0xB800` to `0xC7A0` will store two bytes for each character, one for formatting and one for the ASCII code.
 In order to put a character in the screen, all we need to do is copy the character data into the right position in memory.
 Example, this two bytes `0x2761` means character `'a'` (0x61), green background (0x20) and gray foreground (0x07).
 More info on the colors can be found [here](https://en.wikipedia.org/wiki/BIOS_color_attributes).

 First we need to set the text mode calling the interrupt service `0x10`, passing `AH=00` (set video mode function) and `AL=02` (the mode 02).
 Here you can find more [functions of service 0x10](https://en.wikipedia.org/wiki/INT_10H), and here more [information on video modes](http://minuszerodegrees.net/video/bios_video_modes.htm).
 Right after that we acquire the pointer to the video data and store it onto the _Extended Segment_ register: `ES`.